Early Intervention

 Learning For Life Autism Centre

-How does EIBI work for children?
+How does Early Intervention work for children?

 The aim is to improve the child’s socially significant behaviours to a degree that is uniquely meaningful to them.
 These observable behaviours are associated with the child’s communication, academic, social and adaptive living skills.
 The combination of these skills makes each program as individual as the child for whom it is designed and empowers them to make choices for themselves.